Antipodes on Earth: North and South Poles

+Gibraltar and New Zealand

 Gibraltar is approximately antipodal to Te Arai - about 85 km north of Auckland, New Zealand.
 This illustrates the old yet correct saying that the sun never sets on the British Empire; the sun still does not set on the Commonwealth of Nations.

+New Caledonia and Mauritania

 The northern part of New Caledonia, an overseas territory of France, is antipodal to some thinly populated desert in Mauritania, a part of the former French West Africa.

+Suriname and Indonesia

 Portions of Suriname, a former Dutch colony, are antipodal to Sulawesi, an Indonesian island spelled Celebes when it was part of the Netherlands East Indies.

+Philippines and Bolivia

 Luzon, the largest island of the Philippines, is antipodal to eastern Bolivia.
+Both countries were once part of the Spanish Empire.

+Brazil and South Korea

 Santa Vitória do Palmar, the most southerly town of more than 10,000 people in Brazil, is antipodal to Jeju Island, the southernmost territory of South Korea.

+Hawaii and Botswana

 Hawaii is antipodal to parts of Botswana.
 The Big Island of Hawaii is antipodal to the Okavango Delta in Botswana, with the island's largest city, Hilo, antipodal to Nxai Pan National Park.

+Kerguelen Islands and North America

-Desolate Kerguelen Island is antipodal to an area of thinly inhabited plains on the border between Cypress County, Alberta and Saskatchewan, Canada and the US state of Montana.
+The desolate French territory of the Kerguelen Islands are antipodal to an area of sparsely inhabited prairie between Cypress County, Alberta, and the Rural Municipality of Reno, Saskatchewan, Canada; and Liberty County, Montana, United States.
 The only permanent settlement on Kerguelen Island, the research station Port-aux-Français, is antipodal to fields 10 km northeast of Senate, Saskatchewan.
-Other Canadian towns with antipodes on Kerguelen Island include: Consul, Nashlyn and Govenlock in the vicinity of Senate, and in Alberta Eagle Butte, Elkwater and Manyberries as well as the Red Coat Trail between Orion, Alberta and Etzikom.
-The northern part of Liberty County, Montana, especially the communities Goldstone, Fox Crossing and Sage Creek Colony, also have antipodes on Kerguelen Island.
+Other Canadian towns in Saskatchewan with antipodes on Kerguelen Island include: Consul, Nashlyn and Govenlock in the vicinity of Senate, and in Alberta Eagle Butte, Elkwater and Manyberries as well as the Red Coat Trail between Orion, Alberta and Etzikom.
+The communities of Goldstone, Fox Crossing, and Sage Creek Colony in Montana have antipodes on Kerguelen Island.

+St. Paul and Amsterdam Islands and Colorado

-St. Paul Island and Amsterdam Island are antipodal to thinly populated parts of the eastern part of the US state of Colorado.
-They are situated ca. 10.2 km south-south-east of Firstview and 30.5 km south-south-west of Granada, Colorado, respectively.
-Together with the northern part of Liberty County, Montana, they are the only three areas of the Contiguous United States with antipodes on land.
+St. Paul Island and Amsterdam Island are antipodal to sparsely populated parts of Eastern Colorado, United States.
+They are situated approximately 10.2 km south-south-east of Firstview and 30.5 km south-south-west of Granada, Colorado, respectively.
+Together with the northern part of Liberty County, Montana, they are the only three areas of the contiguous United States with antipodes on land.

+Antarctica and North America

-The north-eastern coast of Alaska from Utqiaġvik (former Barrow) over Prudhoe Bay to the Canadian border, and the coasts of the Canadian territories of Yukon, Northwest Territories, and Nunavut, are antipodal to Antarctica.
+The north-eastern coast of Alaska from Utqiaġvik (formerly Barrow) over Prudhoe Bay to the Canadian border, and the coasts of the Canadian territories of Yukon, Northwest Territories, and Nunavut, are antipodal to Antarctica.

+Heard and McDonald Islands and Canada

-The Heard Island and McDonald Islands, an uninhabited Australian territory, is antipodal to an area in central Saskatchewan, including the towns of Leask and Shellbrook.
+The Heard Island and McDonald Islands, an uninhabited Australian territory, is antipodal to an area in central Saskatchewan, Canada, including the towns of Leask and Shellbrook.

+Angola and Johnston Atoll

-Tigres Island, the largest uninhabited island of Angola, is approximately antipodal to Johnston atoll, which is the third largest uninhabited island of the United States.
+Tigres Island, the largest uninhabited island of Angola, is approximately antipodal to Johnston Atoll, which is the third largest uninhabited island of the United States.